StukC/RMSEP1/README.md

 pip install matplotlib
 pip install scikit-learn

-Afterwards, you should be able to open the python file from explorer, or run in console in root directory:
+Afterwards, you should be able to open the python file from explorer under the 'dist' project directory, or run in console in root directory:

 python learn_linear_regression.py